Byont-Ventures/hackathon/backend/README.md

 In this challenge, we will be uploading images to IPFS.
 Then, write a test that updates your `baseURI` to point to the image folder on IPFS.

+> **Note:** Recall that if you want an easy way to view files on IPFS in your browser, you can go to [https://ipfsbrowser.com/](https://ipfsbrowser.com/)

 ### IPFS, Opensea, and Metadata

 In the [Preparation Guide](/PREPARATION.md#what-are-nfts-and-how-do-they-work), we demonstrated how to paste an IPFS link of a Bored Ape NFT into our browser as a test.
 We also explained that you can use IPFS for decentralized storage and that we can store metadata and images on IPFS.